Azure/Azure-Sentinel/Playbooks/Block-OnPremADUser/Readme.md

 ## Create Hybrid Automation Job
 ![Createjob](../Block-OnPremADUser/images/Createjob.png)

-The string function below is contained in the 'Runbook Parameter SamAccountName' above is needed to extract the SAMAccount from the UPN of the user as the On-Prem AD can only act on the User ID when specified in this format:
+The string function below is contained in the 'Runbook Parameter SamAccountName' above and is needed to extract the SAMAccount from the UPN of the user as the On-Prem AD can only act on the User ID when specified in this format:

     substring(body('Parse_JSON')?['Name'], 0, sub(length(body('Parse_JSON')?['Name']),indexOf(body('Parse_JSON')?['Name'],'@')))

-To simulate the block orchestration from Azure Sentinel, you may use the below sample query to create an Analytics rule that will detect a failed log on due to a wrong password entered on Azure AD portal
+To simulate the block orchestration from Azure Sentinel, you may use the below sample query to create an Analytics rule that will detect a failed log on due to a wrong password entered on Azure AD portal.
+You can then simulate failed log on attempts with the account you wish to test with.

     SigninLogs
     | where Location == "KE" and Identity contains "[mytestaccount]" and ResultType =="50126"